leoucl1/RobbingHood/README.md

 If this is somehow seen by someone before I am proud enough of it to put it on my CV and you are interested in collaborating send me a dm on discord @ mynamesleo or leo@enterprisegmail.com

 P.S.
 I am not robbing any hoods, I am not on any type of smoke, do not come and try to rob my hood.
 Thanks

+P.P.S.
+This will not be a vibecoded project I actually want to learn from this shit - any AI used will solely be for learning purposes, the rest is straight from the dome.